Rabin5214/InformationReasearch/README.md

 # InformationReasearch
---made by GSAI Liu Hongtao
+-- created by GSAI Hongtao Liu , Qi Wang and Yabin Zhang

+---- Homework of InformationReasearch Lesson